Convictions from the Super Humans we admire the most.

 What is your most marked characteristic?

-I’ve always wanted to go to
+I’ve always wanted to

 What is your greatest extravagance?